Filter Ferret

 W × H × D26.8 × 29.6 × 26.8 in

-At 26.8 inches per side, the Armocity is the smallest desk on this list — and the only one with built-in power.
-The 2 AC outlets and 3 USB ports mean you can charge a laptop, phone, and tablet without a power strip cluttering the already-tiny surface.
+2 AC outlets and 3 USB ports mean you charge a laptop, phone, and tablet without a power strip eating a third of an already-tiny surface.
 The 4.92-foot cable reaches most wall outlets without an extension cord.

 The trade-off is surface area.
-At 26.8 inches per side, the usable triangle is roughly 360 square inches — enough for a laptop and a coffee mug, or a small monitor and a mouse.
+360 square inches of usable triangle.
+Enough for a laptop and a coffee mug, or a small monitor and a mouse.
 This is a single-task desk, not a workstation.

 Who it's for: The absolute tightest corners.
-Studios, dorm rooms, and bedrooms where even a 28-inch desk is too big.
-The built-in power is the differentiator — it eliminates the power strip that would otherwise consume a third of the surface.
+Studios, dorm rooms, bedrooms where even a 28-inch desk is too big.
+The built-in power is the reason to buy this over anything else this size — it eliminates the power strip problem entirely.

 Watch out for: No keyboard tray.
-The surface is laptop-only territory.
-A standalone monitor and keyboard won't fit comfortably without the keyboard hanging off the edge.
-The oak finish is the only option.
+Laptop-only territory.
+A standalone monitor and keyboard won't fit without the keyboard hanging off the edge.
+Oak finish is the only option.

 Haotian Triangle Corner Desk — Best for Bedrooms